-Once your WordPress site has been fully set up and expertly configured, all you then have to do to drive traffic is post great content consistently.
+Once your site has been expertly configured and fully set up, all you need to do to automatically begin bringing more web traffic is publish content consistently.

-The process of expertly configuring your WordPress site, however, can be quite involved and elaborate , requiring the configuration and integration of a number of different elements and web properties …
+The process of expertly configuring your WordPress site, however, is quite involved and elaborate and requires the configuration and integration of various elements and web properties …

-The knowledge and expertise required to perform this stage of the traffic automation process can take many web professionals months to learn.
+The kind of knowledge and expertise required to perform this process can take many web professionals a long time to learn.

-Once you have configured your WordPress site, the next step is to automate the process.
+Once you have expertly configured your WordPress site, the next step is to automate as much of the process as you can.
 This step is covered in the next section of the series.

-This tutorial is part of a comprehensive article series designed to help you learn how to grow your business online inexpensively and drive traffic organically using a WordPress-powered website and proven marketing strategies that are easy and quick to implement.
+This tutorial is part of a comprehensive tutorial series designed to help website owners learn how to grow their business online inexpensively with a WordPress website or blog and proven web marketing methods.